timbyr/reclass/README.rst

 * Ignore class notfound/regexp option

-.. include:: ./README-extensions.rst

 Documentation
 =============

 Documentation covering the original version is in the doc directory.
-See the [README-extensions.rst] file for documentation on the extentions.
+See the [README-extensions.rst](README-extensions.rst) file for documentation on the extentions.

+.. include:: ./README-extensions.rst

 Reclass related projects/tools